dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 22.1.21. mock

-The `{:mock}` attribute must be used on methods that have no body and return one or more fresh objects.
-During compilation, if the `/compileMocks` command-line argument is used, the postconditions associated with such a method are translated to a series of API calls to the target languages's mocking framework.
+The `{:synthesize}` attribute must be used on methods that have no body and return one or more fresh objects.
+During compilation, if the `/synthesize` command-line argument is used, the postconditions associated with such a method are translated to a series of API calls to the target languages's mocking framework.
 The object returned, therefore, behaves exactly as the